laboratoire écologie et art pour une société en transition

 Vivre le Rhône

-Created by Natural Contract Lab together with least, Vivre le Rhône features an ongoing artistic practice, led by Maria Lucia Cruz Correia, that advocates a form of ecology of repair based on dialogue with bodies of water undergoing profound ecological transformation.
+Created by Natural Contract Lab together with least, Vivre le Rhône featured an ongoing artistic practice from 2022 to early 2024, led by Maria Lucia Cruz Correia, that advocates a form of ecology of repair based on dialogue with bodies of water undergoing profound ecological transformation.

 Following an initial phase of research, a number of local communities, featuring activists, students and water management professionals, were invited to participate in a series of walks along the river.
 The walks were initiated by Natural Contract Lab’s artistic team through rituals which were designed to recognise the ecological damage inflicted upon the River Rhône and each person’s relationship with the water.